Release – the launch of a new product version

 The release often extends the product name and thus expresses its novelty.
 This can easily be observed in game consoles such as the Game Boy¹, various USB generations² or in the software industry³.

 Releases in different industries and areas

-The term release is widely used in software development, but it is also used in other industries and areas:
+The term release is used in numerous industries and areas:

-- in pharmacology for the release of messenger substances
+- in pharmacology for setting free messenger substances,

-- in music, the release of a key on an electronic keyboard instrument, also known as release velocity
+- in music, the let go of a key on an electronic keyboard instrument, also known as release velocity,

-- in sport archery the release of the bowstring
+- in sport archery the unhand of the bowstring,

 The use of the term goes back to the manifold meanings of release.
 For example, energy is released, someone is released from prison, a hand brake is released, hormones are released, a service is released etc.

 A major release includes essential innovations of a product or software, e.g. functional areas that are supported for the first time, such as the traceability of requirements or the visualisation of goals in a goal diagram in a requirements engineering tool.
 Such functional innovations are often accompanied by changes to the system or software architecture.
 In addition, a major release also replaces minor one and hotfixes that have been made available since the last major release was released.

 - minor release

 A minor release contains “minor” additions and enhancements to existing features.
 For example, from now on, the meaning of goals for stakeholders could be visualised in the goal diagram with a weight or the traceability between requirements and their source could be enabled as so-called pre-requirements traceability.